phenixdigital/phoenix_storybook/guides/theming.md

 ## 2. Store the theme in a Registry

-An effective way to store the current theme setting so that it can be available to all your components, but still have different values for different (concurrent) users is to associate it to the current LiveView pid.
+An effective way to store the current theme setting so that it can be available to all your components, but still have different examples for different (concurrent) users is to associate it to the current LiveView pid.

 `Registry` is a native Elixir module that handles decentralized storage, linked to specific